Xeroxxhah/B1k1/README.md

 - 5th  ```python3 main.py```

 ### Configuring config.json
-"paths" = "Pths which you want to take backup of" i.e "/home/username/" "backup_path" = "path where you want to store backup" i.e "/home/username/"
+- "paths" = "Pths which you want to take backup of" i.e "/home/username/"

+- "backup_path" = "path where you want to store backup" i.e "/home/username/"

+- "gd_sk_path" = "Path of Creddentails.json, which was obtained from the authentication process"

 ### Authentication for Google Drive
 please follow the steps in following document:[Authentication Guide](https://1drv.ms/b/s!Aumu-6oUf5yPkxJgMYXNqfdkitQw?e=9462B2)